w2c/letsencrypt-esxi/README.md

 - **Auto-renewal**: A cronjob runs once a week to check if a certificate is due for renewal
 - **Persistent**: The certificate, private key and all settings are preserved over ESXi upgrades
 - **Configurable**: Customizable parameters for renewal interval, Let's Encrypt (ACME) backend, etc
+- **Can be used with any ACME CA**: [LabCA](https://github.com/hakwerk/labca) is a great example.

 _Successfully tested with all currently supported versions of ESXi (6.5, 6.7, 7.0)._

 ## Why?

 Many ESXi servers are accessible over the Internet and use self-signed X.509 certificates for TLS connections.
 This situation not only leads to annoying warnings in the browser when calling the Web UI, but can also be the reason for serious security problems.
-Despite the enormous popularity of [Let's Encrypt](https://letsencrypt.org), there is no convenient way to automatically request, renew or remove certificates in ESXi.
+Despite the enormous popularity of [Let's Encrypt](https://letsencrypt.org) and ACME, there is no convenient way to automatically request, renew or remove certificates in ESXi.

+*No user should get used to ignoring a certificate warning from any browser, even self-signed or local.*

 ## Prerequisites